 The authors are expressing their thanks to Vuk Gojnic, Marcel Fest and Maximilian Rink (Deutsche Telekom Technik), Michael Adersberger (Syncier) and Andreas Kowasch (QAware), as well as Alexis Richardson (Weaveworks) for their willingness to exchange experiences, which enormously contributed to the width and depth of this article.

 If you want to switch from classic CI/CD environments to GitOps, then you can choose from any of a large number of available tools.
 However, it is not always easy to tell which features they support and how suitable they are for your project at first glance.
-Help in making a decision.
+This article provides help in making a decision.

-The term GitOps is a combination of the name of the version management system Git and the abbreviation Ops, which stands for operations in the IT area.
+The term GitOps is a combination of the name of the source code management system Git and the abbreviation Ops as in operations.
 The idea for adding this additional tool to the DevOps toolbox comes from the Kubernetes environment, and it promises a new level of IT automation.
 Like the continuous delivery approach, GitOps relies on maintaining all information in source code management.
-The difference, however, is that the deployment environment synchronizes its state directly from Git, and the CI server is not responsible for the roll-out.
+The difference, however, is that the deployment environment synchronizes its state continuously from Git, and the CI server is not responsible for the roll-out.
 The configuration must therefore be versioned in Git.
 Since this is treated like code, it is referred to as “Infrastructure as Code”.

-It is no wonder then that there is now a growing number of GitOps tools to choose from.
+It is no wonder then that there now is a growing number of GitOps tools to choose from.
 But what range of features do they offer?
-Is a single one sufficient, and can “everything” be automated?
+Is a single one sufficient, and can it automate “everything”?
 This article answers these and similar questions on the basis of specific examples.
 It lays out selection criteria and illustrates them by comparing the well-known GitOps tools ArgoCD and Flux v2.

 A confusing market

 Websites such as awesome-gitops, which was launched by Weaveworks, or gitops.tech, which was put together by INNOQ employees, provide an introductory overview of the available tools.
-When you take a closer look, you will see that the listed tools can be used to perform a wide variety of tasks related to implementing GitOps, and of course they also differ from one another in terms of their prevalence, level of development, and how actively they are used.
-This article identifies three categories from the various use cases: Tools for Kubernetes, complementary tools, and infrastructure-related tools.
+When you take a closer look, you will see that the listed tools can be used to perform a wide variety of tasks related to implementing GitOps, and of course they also differ from one another in terms of their adoption, maturity, and how actively they are maintained.
+This article identifies three categories from the various use cases: Tools for Kubernetes, supplementary tools, and tools close to infrastructure.
 In addition, we compiled a table that summarizes the tools and their properties.
-The tables also contain various Git- and GitHub-based metrics (current as of February 2021) that allow you to better assess their prevalence, level of development, and how actively they are used.
+The tables also contain various Git and GitHub-based metrics (current as of February 2021) that allow you to better assess their adoption, maturity, and how actively they are maintained.

 The blog post by Weaveworks, which coined the term GitOps in 2017, also names the first GitOps operator: Flux.
 In the meantime, this has been completely rewritten as Flux v2.
-The associated project is responsible for developing other components besides Flux and Flux v2.
-Weaveworks has now handed the project over to the Cloud Native Computing Foundation (CNCF).
-This is still in the earliest stage of development.
-Sandbox.
+In addition to Flux and Flux v2, the associated project “Flux” develops other components.
+Weaveworks has now handed the project over to the CNCF.
+By now, the project is in the third and therefore highest maturity level: graduated.

 ArgoCD offers an alternative to Flux.
-It belongs to the Argo project, which is also based at the CNCF, and which is in the second stage of development (incubator phase), i.e., one level more advanced than Flux.
+It belongs to the Argo project, which is also based at the CNCF, and which is, just like Flux, in the third maturity level (graduated).
 A comprehensive comparison of the two GitOps operators can be found later in the article.

 A newer competitor is Fleet, which is developed by Rancher.
 Its special ability is that it is able to manage not just one, but a fleet of clusters.
 PipeCD is similarly young and has an even broader focus.
 Like Fleet, it promises the ability to manage multiple Kubernetes clusters, and it also offers a UI.
 In addition, it can handle Terraform and some services from the major cloud providers.